 Developed a detailed proposal in partnership with Pfizer for the United Nations for the Does HIV Look Like Me? campaign.

-Produced Does HIV Look Like Me? in Mexico, South Africa and Swaziland.
+Produced Does HIV Look Like Me? in United States, Mexico, South Africa and Swaziland.

 Established and managed comprehensive production budget.